Transport-for-the-North/caf.van/docs/source/api.rst

 last updated on |today|.

 .. seealso::
-   - :ref:`quick start` for installation instructions and usage
+   - :doc:`start` for installation instructions and usage
-   - :ref:`user guide` for more in-depth user guide and tutorials
+   - :doc:`usage/index` for more in-depth user guide and tutorials
-   - :ref:`code examples` for code examples
+   - :doc:`_generated/examples/index` for code examples

 .. autosummary::
     :toctree: _generated/autosummary/